 - Setagaya: Residential, family-friendly, good value

-Japanese Taxes
+Japanese taxes

 Japan uses a progressive tax system with national and municipal components:[?]